CADP Policies & Procedures

 Degree Conferral

-• Unless otherwise directed, students should apply twice for CADP graduation -- once for the term they expect to complete all undergraduate program requirements, and then again for the term they expect to complete all graduate program requirements.
+• Unless otherwise directed, students should apply twice for ADD graduation -- once for the term they expect to complete all undergraduate program requirements, and then again for the term they expect to complete all graduate program requirements.

 • Participating in the annual Commencement Ceremony is optional: students may choose to participate when they complete their undergraduate requirements, when they finish their graduate program, and may participate in one, both, or neither ceremony.